 French Theme Park Asks: Crows Can Pick Up Trash, Why Can't You?

-This week, the Puy du Fou theme park in western France put some new employees in the field: Six trained rooks, members of the crow family, picking up small pieces of paper and cigarette butts in exchange for food.
+This week, the Puy du Fou theme park in western France put some new employees in the field: six trained rooks, members of the crow family, picking up small pieces of paper and cigarette butts in exchange for food.

 Boubou, Bamboo, Bill, Black, Bricole and Baco officially started their new gigs on Monday.